->

-> Summer 2015 found 31 undergraduate students working alongside 11 faculty members.
-Students spent ten weeks participating in a wide variety of projects including watching membrane proteins in real time, investigating the binding interaction of insulin with G-Quadruplex DNA, cell signaling and endocytosis in kidney cancer, to exploration into rotationally restricted n-alkyl quinolines and numerous other projects.
+Summer 2016 found 25 undergraduate students working alongside 11 faculty members.
+Students spent ten weeks participating in a wide variety of projects including investigating the role of ubiquitination in Ras-driven signaling, faculty and student communication in science classrooms in Nepal, to exploration of metal binding peptides.

->

-> At the completion of their project, each student submitted a report and presented a poster at the Science Division Poster session in October during Family Weekend.
+At the completion of their project, each student submitted a report and presented a poster at the Science Division Poster session in October during Family Weekend.
 Projects are funded by a variety of grants and fellowships, as well as Calvin funds.

 Take a closer look at this summer's research projects »

 Summer Research at Calvin

 2017 Summer Research Projects will be posted in February, 2017.